egaumer/torah/exodus/pkudei.md

 # _P'kudei_ &sdot; פקודי
 Parashah 23 &nbsp;&middot;&nbsp; _Accounts (_ 38:21&mdash;40:38 _)_

-The twenty-third reading from the Torah and last reading from the book of Exodus is called Pekudei (פקודי), which means _Aaccount_ or _Reckonings_, because this Torah portion begins with Moses making a careful accounting of the gold, silver, and copper donated by the people for the construction of the Tabernacle.
+The twenty-third reading from the Torah and last reading from the book of Exodus is called _P'kudei_ (פקודי), which means _Aaccount_ or _Reckonings_, because this Torah portion begins with Moses making a careful accounting of the gold, silver, and copper donated by the people for the construction of the Tabernacle.
 The first words of the first verse of the reading is translated to read, `"These are the accounts [pekudei] of the Tabernacle (Exodus 38:21)`.